ArchitectusInanis/ArchitectusInanis/README.md

 I am dedicating more time to honing my skills and as a result, I've consolidated my expertise into a single, comprehensive public project: **Omnisector**.
 This project serves as a definitive showcase of my capabilities, demonstrating the full breadth of my skills and reflecting my evolution as a developer since I was 17.

 ---

+### A Foundation in Full-Spectrum Cybersecurity

+My journey began with a fundamental curiosity about systems, leading me to a deep, five-year immersion in cybersecurity.
+This archived profile listed below this documents my foundational work as a **full-spectrum cybersecurity researcher and developer**.
+My early career was defined by a purple-shaded methodology, blending both offensive and defensive security.

+**Key achievements from this period include:**

+* **Pioneering AI-driven Tooling:** My work at **ShadowGuardAI** showcases my foundational skills in using AI to mass-produce defensive tools.
+I also developed **Event_Zero**, an experimental, AI-driven malware analysis engine that autonomously dissects malicious code to a high degree of fidelity.
+* **Demonstrated Expertise:** My profile highlights top-tier performance in national competitions like the **NSA Codebreaker Challenge** (placing in the top 16% nationally as a solo competitor) and **Cyberstart America**, where I was a three-time National Cyber Scholar and consistently ranked in the top 1%.
+* **Production-Grade Engineering:** Projects like **Eclipse Shield** demonstrate my ability to engineer production-grade applications with comprehensive security, addressing the full OWASP Top 10 list.
+* **Valued Open-Source Contributor:** I actively contributed to the open-source community by reviving unmaintained projects and patching critical vulnerabilities in widely used tools.

+This portfolio represents my evolution from a generalist developer to a specialist in advanced offensive security.
+The skills, drive, and achievements documented here are the bedrock of my current work, now focused on the private, specialized projects featured in this profile.

+---

 ### My Journey as a Developer